PrideInt/ITS2-Viridiplantae-BLASTer/README.md

 Once downloaded, you should be set to go.

 Though, you may or may not need applications to help executing Shell scripts.
 If you are on Linux or Mac, no need to install any other programs.
-If you are on Windows, you may want to install Git [here](https://www.git-scm.com/downloads) and run the script on Git Bash.
+If you are on Windows or a non-UNIX system, you may want to install Git [here](https://www.git-scm.com/downloads) and run the script on Git Bash.

+Additionally, you will need Python to run the formatting script.
+Install Python [here](https://www.python.org/downloads/).

 ## Usage